Aetf/kluster-code/README.md

 - - [ ] run syncthing inside k8s
     * setup nodepv
     * - [ ] tcp forwarding for btsync
+    * syncthing needs the follow certs
+        + permanent cert for device ID (this seems can be self generated, needs testing)
+            + how to import existing ones
+        + regular svc cert for GUI https
+    * syncthing-discorv needs cert-unlimited-code.works
+    * manage the certs using cert-manager?
+    * use the syncthing/syncthing docker image
+        + there's also syncthing/discorv image
     * maybe not possible? maybe just deploy syncthing and etc as NodeIP Service
 - - [ ] run hath inside k8s
     * note the open port